 There are many ways to machine scarf bevels on plywood panels.
 The best method depends on how many scarf joints your project requires.
 If you need to scarf only two sheets of 3mm plywood, using a block plane and sanding block is a good low cost option.
 If you have a daily need to scarf many panels, a reliable machining method is a wise investment.
 This article reviews several popular scarffing methods and tools, to help you decide which is best for you.
 Continue reading →

 Working with fiberglass fabrics can cause skin irritations ranging from minor itching to a serious rash.
 It’s caused by microscopic, needle-like fiberglass spindles of that prick your skin.
-It helps to protect your skin with gloves and long sleeves, but you still might be faced with fiberglass induced itch.
+It helps to protect your skin with gloves and long or disposable protective sleeves, but here is what to do if you’re faced with a fiberglass-induced itch.
 Continue reading →